BradleyChatha/jcli/README.md

 All commands must define an `onExecute` function, which either returns `void`, or an `int` which will be used as the program's exit/status code.

 Commands can either be a struct or a class, but for now we'll use structs as they're simpler.

+As a side note, an initial dub project does not include the intial `module app;` shown in the example above.
+I've added it as we'll need the directly reference the module in a later section.

 ## Positional Arguments